flo-kla/masterarbeit/README.md

 ## Purpose

-The materials provided in this repository document the empirical basis of the thesis and make the analytical procedure nachvollziehbar.
+The materials provided in this repository document the empirical basis of the thesis and make the analytical procedure comprehensible.
 They are shared to enhance methodological transparency and to facilitate academic review of the coding and evaluation process.

 ## Note